 - Causes addiction

-VR addictive like other technological devices, and there is a possibility of more students falling into the hole of addiction.
-If what a learner experiences in the virtual world is better than reality, they will tend to gravitate towards the VR all the time.
+VR in education is addictive like other technological devices, and there is a possibility of more students falling into the hole of addiction.
+If what learner experiences in the virtual world is better than reality, they will tend to gravitate towards VR all the time.

 - Poses high expenditures